Post-Purchase Experience 2026: 15 Key Statistics

 This is not a prediction.
 It is a regulatory timeline.

-For manufacturers already building connected product capabilities for commercial reasons, DPP compliance is largely a data extension exercise.
-For those who have not yet engaged with the topic, the 2030 horizon sounds distant but the implementation timelines are not.
-Building DPP infrastructure — the GS1 Digital Link serialisation, the data carrier application, the product experience layer, the backend lifecycle management — is an 18-to-24-month programme for most manufacturers.
+For manufacturers already building connected product capabilities, DPP compliance is largely a data extension.
+For those who have not yet engaged, 2030 sounds distant but the implementation timeline is not: building DPP infrastructure is an 18-to-24-month programme for most organisations.
+The EU Digital Product Passport is a fundamental change to how products are designed and brought to market.

 What These Numbers Tell Us